|

 - Financial statements

-Although Webull does have a stock screener, the tool doesn’t have many search variables.
-Moreover, the broker-dealer doesn’t have a fund screener, a major faux pas.
+Webull does have a stock screener, but it’s basic.
+And it doesn’t have a fund screener, which is a major oversight.

-Firstrade does have a fund screener.
-Actually, it has two of them, one for ETFs and another for mutual funds.
-Both are easy to use and offer many search variables.
-Ditto for the broker’s stock screener.
+Firstrade has a fund screener.
+In fact, there are two: one for ETFs and another for mutual funds.
+Both are user-friendly and include many filtering options.
+There’s a good stock screener, too.

 - Financial statements

-For general investment education, Firstrade has articles and a few videos on basic trading topics.
+Firstrade also provides articles and a handful of videos on basic investing.

 Winner: Firstrade